jungster-han/sigan-js/README.md

 ### sigan is a time tracking library.

-Creating new object
+Creating new object, default time is time of object instatiation
 ```
 let timer = new Sigan();
 or
 let timer = Sigan.new();
 ```

-object is intialized with time of creation.
+Returns start time in milliseconds

 ```
 timer.getStartTime()
 ```

-returns start time in milliseconds
+Set new start time to whatever time you would like to set as

 ```
 timer.setStartTime(Date.now())
 ```

-sets new start time to whatever time you would like to set as
+Return time passed from start time to current time in milliseconds
 ```
 timer.getElapsedTime()
 ```
-returns milliseconds passed from start time to current time